NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 A variant of the Tsai model where any number of *K* terms and a skew term (alpha) can be used.
 Can apply the AgiSoft Lens calibration parameters.

+.. _brown_conrady:

 Brown-Conrady
 ^^^^^^^^^^^^^

-An older model based on a centering angle :cite:`brown1966,brown1971`.
+This is an older model based on a centering angle :cite:`brown1966,brown1971`.
+Example usage is in :numref:`sfmgeneric`.

 This model uses the following parameters: